-- List the names of all those people who suffered mentally or physically because of your addiction.
+- List the names of all those people who suffered mentally or physically because of one’s addiction.

-- Work hard to mend broken relationships, rebuild burned bridges and ask for forgiveness from people who you may have hurt under the influence of alcohol.
+- Work hard to mend broken relationships, rebuild burned bridges and ask for forgiveness from people hurt under the influence of alcohol.

 - Ask for divine guidance in future endeavors.

-- Help others who are in the same boat with you to rebuild their lives.
+- Help others who are in the same boat to rebuild their lives.